 Boiler Finance: 6 Things You Need to Know

 Is boiler finance the right choice for you?
 Here are 6 things you need to know before making your decision.

 More and more homeowners are turning to boiler finance schemes to spread the cost of installing a new boiler.
 When faced with an upfront payment of between £1,500 to £3,000 or more, opting for affordable monthly payments is a tempting option.

 Generally speaking, if you can afford to pay for your boiler upfront it will cost you less in the long run, as you'll avoid paying interest rates that come with a lot of agreements.
 But many people either don't have that kind of money to spare or don't relish the idea of losing their hard-earned savings on a boiler, especially if they are saving for something special.

 According to the latest look at market figures, by spreading the cost across a longer period of time you could pay as little as £17-£20 per month.
 It's true that when you add up all the monthly payments you will generally end up paying more than you would if you had paid upfront, so if you can afford to it's a good idea to bite the bullet and settle everything now.
-But when this isn’t an option, a finance plan removes the burden of a hefty bill.
+But when this isn't an option, a finance plan removes the burden of a hefty bill.
 Some plans also include a warranty or service plan that means all future maintenance or repairs are covered.

 Although finance deals are dependant on your credit score, having a low or poor credit score doesn't automatically exclude you.
 You could still be offered an agreement but with a higher interest rate, which means you will pay back more over time than those with a lower interest rate.